- As low as $208/Night

 About the Area

 Located in Myrtle Beach, this condo is on the beach.
 Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
-Discover the area's water adventures with scuba diving and motor boating nearby, or enjoy the great outdoors with hiking and hunting.
+Discover the area's water adventures with scuba diving and motor boating nearby, or enjoy the great outdoors with hiking/biking trails and hunting.

 Special Instructions